Paris Street Art

 For years, Street art was regarded as vandalism because it was mistaken with tagging.
 Street art is still a short-lived form of art but is, nonetheless, much more approved than before.
 Street art is seen as a brand new form of art.
 People are more interested in it than ever before and the street artists are increasingly being accepted.

 Some of the street art works are erased and washed away but new street art works keep appearing over and over again.
 It is what makes the visit of Paris street art emblematic neighborhoods even more interesting and special!
-Paris Street Art tour is really a “surprise box”.
+Our street art tour is really a “surprise box”.
+I strongly advise to join in our tour if you’re insterested.

 Street art works and its artists introduced during the tour are original and unprecedented!
 The possibilities and surprises are illimited because they are constantly changing.
-New and innovating elements are regularly added to the Paris Street Art tour!
+New and innovating elements are regularly added to our street art tour!

 Who are the most important figures of Paris street art?